 The Uniform Commercial Code (UCC), a comprehensive code addressing most aspects of commercial law, is generally viewed as one of the most important developments in American law.
-The UCC text and draft revisions are written by experts in commercial law and submitted as drafts for approval to the National Conference of Commissioners on Uniform State Laws (now referred to as the Uniform Law Commissioners), in collaboration with the American Law Institute.
+The UCC text and draft revisions are written by experts in commercial law and submitted as drafts for approval to the National Conference of Commissioners on Uniform State Laws (referred to as the Uniform Law Commissioners), in collaboration with the American Law Institute.
 The Commissioners are all attorneys, qualified to practice law, including state and federal judges, legislators and law professors from throughout the United States and its territories.
 These quasi-public organizations meet and decide whether to endorse these drafts or to send them back to the experts for revision.
 The revision process may result in several different revisions of the original draft.
 Once a draft is endorsed, the Uniform Law Commissioners recommend that the states adopt these rules.

-The UCC is a model code, so it does not have legal effect in a jurisdiction unless UCC provisions are enacted by the individual legislatures as statutes.
-Currently, the UCC (in whole or in part) has been enacted, with some local variation, in all 50 states, the District of Columbia, and the Virgin Islands.
+The UCC is a model code, so it does not have legal effect in a jurisdiction unless UCC provisions are enacted by the individual state legislatures as statutes.
+Currently, the UCC (in whole or in part) has been enacted, with some local variation, in all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.

 II.
 Organization of the UCC

 The rules for each of the transactional areas covered by the UCC are collected into separate parts called an "article."
 Each article is then arranged systematically as consecutively numbered parts based upon subtopics.

 As of this guide's last update, the types of transactions included within the Code are: